 - Minimum of two references; one from the supervisor and one from another faculty member.

 The current application deadline for spring 2014 courses is available at UN-CECAR Applications website and cover students from abroad and for students within Japan.

-- Application procedure, acceptance policies, and student logistics (Ms. Wilma James, UNU-ISP, james <at> unu.edu)
+- Application procedure, acceptance policies, and student logistics (Ms. Wilma James, UNU-IAS, james <at> unu.edu)

-- Program content, resource persons and collaboration (Ms. Soo Huey Teh, UNU-ISP, teh <at> unu.edu)
+- Program content, resource persons and collaboration (Mr. Hide Mohri, UNU-IAS, mohri <at> unu.edu)

-UNU-ISP will assist students through the courses, acknowledging that students may experience difficulties in adjusting to a new country and culture.
-Students will be provided accommodation (in an affordable hotel close to UNU) during their stay in Tokyo.
+UNU-IAS assists students throughout the courses, acknowledging that students may experience difficulties in adjusting to a new country and culture.
+Students can stay in low-cost accommodation arranged by UNU-IAS at a nearby hotel.
+Further information on payment and hotel reservations will be provided to successful applicants.